 Judgment MatrixSabarimala Temple Entry

-The Court delivered four separate opinions: Chief Justice Misra, Justice Nariman, Justice Chandrachud, Justice Malhotra.
-Justice Nariman & Justice Chandrachud concurred with the opinion of Chief Justice Misra.
+The Court delivered four separate opinions: Chief Justice Misra (writing on behalf of himself and Justice Khanwilkar), Justice Nariman, Justice Chandrachud, Justice Malhotra.
+Justice Nariman and Justice Chandrachud gave concurring opinions.
 The dissenting opinion in the case was delivered by Justice Indu Malhotra.

 SCO’s Judgment Matrix breaks down the Judgment, listing the opinion of each Judge on each issue deliberated by the Bench.
 Click the button below.JUDGMENT MATRIX